mhzed/bna/readme.md

 bna scans all source code in *my_module1/*, figures out the dependency, and merge it into package.json.
-If you've already defined dependency in package.json then bna tries to *merge* by checking if detected version is compatible with the version sepcified in package.json
+If you've already defined dependency in package.json then bna tries to *merge* by checking if detected version is compatible with the version sepcified in package.json.

+* To exclude files from being analyzed for dependency, use .npmignore file

 ### proj1/ is ready for deployment